 MP for Ynys Môn

-Llinos Medi is Plaid Cymru MP for Ynys Môn, elected on 4 July 2024.
-She serves on the Welsh Affairs Committee (from October 2024) and previously sat on a Crown Estate Bill [HL] committee in early 2025.
-The available data does not include details of her career prior to Parliament.
+Llinos Medi is a Plaid Cymru MP for Ynys Môn, elected on 4 July 2024.
+She currently serves on the Welsh Affairs Committee and has previously sat on the Crown Estate Bill [HL] committee in early 2025.

 Generated 21 February 2026